EIT contributes significantly to the Hawke's Bay and Tairawhiti economies, BERL says in an economic impact assessment report released this week.

-The economic research, analysis and advice consultancy says EIT's contribution makes up about one percent of the East Coast regions' economies as measured through the generation of GDP and employment.
+The economic research, analysis and advice consultancy says the Eastern Institute of Technology's contribution makes up about 1 per cent of the East Coast regions' economies as measured through the generation of gross domestic product (GDP) and employment.

-"That includes operations of EIT and expenditure attracted from international students and others who move to Hawke's Bay to study," BERL executive director and chief economist Ganesh Nana pointed out.
+"That includes operations of EIT and expenditure attracted from international students and others who move to Hawke's Bay to study," BERL executive director and chief economist Ganesh Nana said.

-One of three BERL economists who worked on the report commissioned by EIT, Dr Nana said the number of international students attracted to EIT was a little higher than he might have expected.
+One of three BERL (Business and Economic Research Limited) economists who worked on the report commissioned by the education institute, Dr Nana said the number of international students attracted to EIT was a little higher than he might have expected.

-The internationals who comprised 6.3 percent of the total student body last year originated from 49 different countries.
-The report noted that EIT's international student numbers had grown steadily over the last five years.
+The internationals who comprised 6.3 per cent of the total student body last year originated from 49 countries.
+The report noted that EIT's international student numbers had grown steadily in the past five years.

 EIT also offered wider economic benefits that fell outside the scope of the economic impact assessment, Dr Nana said.

 There was, for example, a value in maintaining the viability and vitality of the region through local people remaining in the area to study.